python-diccionarios

 print(copy_dictionary) # Result: {"name": "Luis", "age": 30, "city": "Madrid"}

-Note that the copy is shallow.
-If the values of the dictionary are references, the values in the copy will point to the same objects.
+Be careful, the copy is shallow.
+If the dictionary values are references, the values in the copy will point to the same objects.

 Removing elements

 There are several ways to remove elements from a dictionary in Python.
-You can use the del statement followed by the key name to remove the key and its corresponding value.
+You can use the del statement followed by the key name to delete the key and its corresponding value.

 Alternatively, the pop() method can also be used to remove a specific key and return its value.